Skip to Content

 You can grow common edible mushroom varieties indoors with controlled growing conditions using grow kits, mushroom logs or spawn.
 The mushrooms can also be overwintered in the cold months to have an early crop as the weather gets warm.

 This article discusses essential instructions about winter gardening of mushrooms because, with the proper care, you can extend the mushroom season through winter.
-Let’s get started; after all, what’s better than freshly homegrown mushrooms on the cold winter days.
+Let’s get started; after all, what’s better than freshly homegrown mushrooms on cold winter days?

 What Happens to Mushrooms in Winter?

-Everything might seem to halt as winter arrives, but some of the mycelium undergrounds are just getting started to decompose and break down the plant matter.
-As the temperature keeps dropping outdoors, the mycelium gets weak, and the growth rate decreases.
+Everything might seem to halt as winter arrives, but some of the mycelium undergrounds are just starting to decompose and break down the plant matter.
+The mycelium weakens as the temperature keeps dropping outdoors, and the growth rate decreases.

 The first step is to understand what’s different about growing mushrooms in winter compared to any other season of the year.
 Cultivating them in winter is challenging because lack of sunlight and warmth means you do not have the ideal growing conditions.
 But you can control their environment with indoor gardening.